deedy5/fake_traffic/README.md

 while True:
   2. from google trends script gets a list of popular keywords that in real time are searched by people on google search in the specified country in the specified language,
+  threads:
     3. select a random trend, take from there the keywords and urls of related articles,
     4. the selected keywords are searched on google and duckduckgo, the found urls are added to the existing ones,
     5. the script sequentially sends requests to a list of urls,
     6. in each open url, recursive queries to random links are performed to a random depth (1-5).
 ```

 ### Install